bootstrap-vue/bootstrap-vue/src/components/toast/README.md

 popularized by mobile and desktop operating systems.
 They’re built with flexbox, so they’re easy to align and position inside a `<b-toaster>` target component.

+Toasts are intended to be small interruptions to your visitors or users, and therefore should contain minimal, to-the-point, content.

 ## Overview

 To encourage extensible and predictable toasts, we recommend providing a header (title) and body.